CLI Reference

 file cp <src> <dest>

-Copy a file or directory within the active context.
+Copy a file or directory within the active space.

 hain file cp /readme.md /backup/readme.md